JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 Jerry The Dinosaur

 **_P.S._**
-Maybe it took a Dinosaur to see how our most ancient techniques would work well with the newest most modern technology.
+Maybe it took a Dinosaur to see how our most ancient IT techniques would work well with the newest most modern IT technology.
 But I think it is a good idea,  What do you think?